LD9797/Performance-Analysis-Image-Rend/README.md

-# Project 2 - Performance Analysis for Image Rendering on different Operating Systems
+# Performance Analysis for Image Rendering on different Operating Systems

 This investigation aims to compare statistically the image rendering performance using PBRT V3 (Physically Based